What is Town Planning Rebellion?

 This does not factor in the environmental impact of building on farmland and natural habitat.
 It also does not factor in the short lifespan of many of the buildings that are currently under construction and that will not be fit for purpose in a few decades time.
 Moving our focus away from ‘development’ ( and an economy that is reliant upon pouring endless concrete) must therefore be a central part of our urgent transition to a low carbon society.

-Urban and regional planning must play a critical role in mitigating the climate and ecological emergency and TPR intersects beautifully with movements around green energy, regenerative farming, reducing car usage and biodiversity preservation.
+Urban and regional planning must play a critical role in mitigating the climate and ecological emergency and TPR intersects with movements around green energy, regenerative farming, reducing car usage and biodiversity preservation.

 For example, food miles are increasing due to development on the food bowls of our urban fringes.
 Urban development is also encroaching into habitats of iconic native animals such as the koala.
-Sustainable planning will play a crucial role in mitigating many of these issues in combination with reducing food miles and ending old growth logging.

 Holistic Activism, Extinction Rebellion and a Movement of Movements

 Town Planning Rebellion recognises that a holistic approach to activism is required – one that understands we will not reverse the climate emergency with the same behaviour that led us into it.
+This includes being part of a wider movement of movements that has behavioural and systemic change needs at it’s core (feel free to check out the rest of the Holistic Activism website to find out more).

 Our role in a broader global movement

-What is important is that we share our knowledge with the rest of the world as part of a wider program of mutual aid where ideas, resources and knowledge are shared freely across borders.
+It is therefore important that we share our knowledge with the rest of the world as part of a wider program of mutual aid where ideas, resources and knowledge are shared freely across borders.
 This will enable communities across the world to be best equipped to create resilient, regenerative communities that draws down carbon and enables the re-wilding that is required to help reverse the sixth great mass extinction.

-How TPR will intersect with other movements
+How TPR aims to intersect with other movements

-TPR’s ten focus points intersects with many other movements in the broader movement that is required to create a degrowth based post-carbon society.
+TPR’s ten focus points intersect with many other movements in the broader movement that is required to create a degrowth based post-carbon society.
 This is why town planning is such an important component of reversing the climate and ecological emergency and why we hope to connect with many other campaigns as part of a broader movement for change.

-We also intersect with the green energy movement with the knowledge that green energy can only have net benefits if it underpinned by sound town planning and design and that solar panels are not a cosmetic afterthought in a growth based development driven society.
+We also intersect with the green energy movement but with the knowledge that green energy can only have net benefits if it is underpinned by sound town planning and design within the context of scaling down to a post growth society.

 Town Planning Rebellion’s Ten Points of Focus

 Our third focus is to end all housing development on or beyond the urban fringes of our towns and cities.
-Exceptions should be made for developments that are part and parcel of a wider project to draw-down carbon into the soil, either through regenerative farming practices, rewilding (in cooperation with First Nations people), biomass planting projects or bush regeneration.
+Exceptions would be made for developments that are part and parcel of a wider project to draw-down carbon into the soil, either through regenerative farming practices, rewilding (in cooperation with First Nations people), biomass planting projects or bush regeneration.

-By removing the policy of zoning and replacing it with selective, well designed densification projects across all areas, for the purposes of affordable housing, we can prevent the gentrification that comes with up-zoning.
+By removing the policy of zoning and replacing it with selective, well designed densification projects across all areas, for the purposes of providing long term rental accommodation, we can reduce the risk of gentrification.
 Additionally, we will avoid the environmental expense of losing housing stock (including heritage buildings) that could be retrofitted and/or better utilised.

 Our seventh focus is to embrace the growing demand for alternative types of living such as granny flats and tiny houses.
 These can be slotted into existing communities with minimal impact on the land and on surrounding flora and fauna… and a growing number of people are choosing this lifestyle choice.

-Our eighth focus is to put more emphasis on redeveloping ex-industrial land (and land that was once utilised for other purposes).
+Our eighth focus is to place more emphasis on redeveloping ex-industrial land (and land that was once utilised for other purposes).
 This is known as brownfield site redevelopment.
 It is a slow process but it can have positive net benefits if it is done well.

 Our ninth focus is to ensure that passive solar and energy efficient design as well as the utilisation of carbon neutral or carbon negative building materials is intrinsic to all future developments.